alettieri/loading-autolayout-demo/Readme.md

 # Loading Constraint Demo

-This project stemmed from a (http://webtonio.com/xamarin-loading-autloayout)[blog post].
+This project stemmed from a [blog post](http://webtonio.com/xamarin-loading-autloayout).

-It augments (http://developer.xamarin.com/recipes/ios/standard_controls/popovers/display_a_loading_message/)[Xamarins example] of creating a Loading View with absolute positioned UI elements by using the NSLayoutConstraint class instead.
+It augments the [Loading example](http://developer.xamarin.com/recipes/ios/standard_controls/popovers/display_a_loading_message/) by Xamarin.
+The example covers creating a Loading View with absolute positioned UI objects.
+This project removes the absolute positioning and replaces them with constraints using the NSLayoutConstraint class.

 Any recommendations are welcomed, create an issue and/or submit a pull request please!